easydiffusion/sdkit/README.md

 sdkit.utils
 ```

-And a `sdkit.Context` object is passed around, which encapsulates the data related to the runtime (e.g. `device` and `vram_optimizations`) as well as references to the loaded model files and paths.
-It is a thread-local object.
+And a `sdkit.Context` object is passed around, which encapsulates the data related to the runtime (e.g. `device` and `vram_optimizations`) as well as references to the loaded model files and paths. `Context` is a thread-local object.

+# Models DB
+sdkit includes a database of known models and their configurations.
+This lets you download a known model with a single line of code.
+You can customize where it downloads models.

+Additionally, sdkit will automatically know the configuration for a given model (when loading from disk).
+For e.g. if an SD 2.1 model is being loaded, sdkit will automatically know to use `fp32` for `attn_precision`.
+If an SD 2.0 v-type model is being loaded, sdkit will automatically know to use the `v2-inference-v.yaml` configuration.
+It does this by matching the quick-hash of the given model file, with the list of known quick-hashes.

+Custom models need to provide the path to the config file, e.g. `context.model_paths['stable-diffusion'] = 'path/to/config.yaml'`

 # FAQ
 ## Does it have all the cool features?